amargaritov/starlit/README.md

 Compressor and decompressor perform similar stages/actions.
 As a result, the compression time is approximately the same as the decomression time.
 Similarly, RAM and disk usages during compression is also approximately the same as one during decompression.

 # STARLIT algorithm description
-STARLIT algorithm is changing the order of articles in the initial enwik9.
+The STARLIT algorithm is changing the order of articles in the initial enwik9.
 This algorithm is based on two insights.
 Firstly, enwik9 is a collection of articles whose titles are sorted by alphabet.
 As a result, if articles are reordered as part of a compressor, the initial order can be easily restored by a conventional sorting algorithm (e.g. Bubble Sort) that is simple and negligibly increases the size of the decompressor.
 Secondly, state-of-the-art compressors (cmix, phda9, etc) are based on accumulating context information in a memory buffer that is limited in size.
 The accumulated context information is used for predicting the next symbol/bit.
 We hypothesize that it is better to use the accumulated context information as soon as possible.
 Due to the limited size of the buffer, the longer the accumulated information stays in the buffer the higher the chances that it will be corrupted or removed.
 As a result, it can be beneficial to place _similar_ articles nearby so context information that they share is reused as much as possible before eviction from the buffer.
 To sum up, the idea behind STARLIT is to reorder enwik articles in a way that similar articles are placed together.
 Such ordering makes prediction methods employed by cmix more accurate and results in a higher degree of compression.